nhan925/students-management/README.md

 # Console Program To Manage Students
-> Run the program and select number 1 to add new student.
+> Double click on run.exe to run the program.